What We are About

 Participation and Recognition

-During the past 23 years, 3457 students working both as individuals and in teams of two have submitted Proposals and Essays representing dozens of schools of architecture from 83 countries.
-In all, 159 awards have been made to 194 students.
+During the past 24 years, 3599 students working both as individuals and in teams of two have submitted Proposals and Essays representing dozens of schools of architecture from 85 countries.
+A total of 175 awards have been made to 212 students.
 In recognition of these efforts, the Prize was the recipient of a 2009 American Institute of Architects Collaborative Achievement Honor Award, and a 2002 American Institute of Architects Education Honor Award.

 The Berkeley Prize has also garnered international acclaim, not the least reason for which is its complete embracing of digital technology.
 In partial recognition of this outreach, the 2003 Berkeley Prize Competition was named a Special Event of "World Heritage in the Digital Age," a Virtual Congress helping to commemorate the 30th Anniversary of the UNESCO World Heritage Convention.

 BERKELEY PRIZE Teaching Fellowship (2013-2014).
-The BERKELEY PRIZE Committee broadened the scope of the activities of the PRIZE by offering faculty who teach undergraduate architectural design an academic-year Teaching Fellowship.
+The Berkeley Prize Committee broadened the scope of the activities of the Prze by offering faculty who teach undergraduate architectural design an academic-year Teaching Fellowship.
 The primary goal for the Berkeley Prize Teaching Fellowship was to explore methodologies for the teaching of the social art of architecture.
-During the two-year experiment, the Teaching Fellowship was based on the then current PRIZE topic and supplemented on-going courses taught by the faculty member.
+During the two-year experiment, the Teaching Fellowship was based on the then current Prize topic and supplemented on-going courses taught by the faculty member.

 BERKELEY PRIZE Architectural Design Fellowship (2008-2011).
 This award offered students the opportunity to organize their own local design competition for other undergraduate architecture students based on further development of the yearly topic.
 All Semifinalists for the Essay Competition were invited to submit proposals for this or another Fellowship award.
 The Berkeley Prize provided the students who submitted the best proposals an honorarium, and allocated additional money to fund prizes for the winners of the regional competition.